Majority of Republicans in Senate oppose Trump’s impeachment | Free press - The Courier

 The longest-serving US senator, Democrat Patrick Leahy, was sworn in as chair of the impeachment lawsuit against Trump on Tuesday.
 Leahy, 80, then took the oath of the 100 senators, who play the role of jury in the proceedings and who ultimately decide on the trial.
 Impeachment proceedings against the president must be conducted by the Chief Justice of the Supreme Court.
 Since Trump is no longer in office, the senior senator now has this job.

-The reading of the indictment, the swearing-in of the chairman and senators, and the initial statements of the defendant and the prosecutor are part of preparations for the trial, according to the US Congress Research Service (CRS).
+The reading of the indictment, the swearing-in of the chairman and senators, and the initial statements of the defendant and the prosecutor are part of the preparations for the proceedings, according to the Scientific Service of Congress.
 The actual start of the proceedings – scheduled for the second week of February – is marked by the opening speech of the Lower House, followed by that of the defense.

 Angry Trump supporters forcibly entered the Capitol on January 6 after Trump delivered an inflammatory speech not far from the White House.
 At the time, Congress had gathered in the Capitol to formally confirm Biden’s election victory.
 Trump had tried to undo Biden’s victory.